MatthewHaas/genetic_diversity/README.md

 Linkage disequilibrium decay for all chromosomes and scaffolds of Northern Wild Rice (NWR; _Zizania palustris_ L.) based on 5,955 single nucleotide polymorphism (SNP) markers generated via genotyping-by-sequencing (GBS).<br>
 <img src="images/linkage_disequilibrium_plots_imputed_with_beagle.png" width="500">

+This plot was created using the [calculate_LD_decay.R](pop_gen_analyses/linkage_disequilibrium/calculate_LD_decay.R) script.
+This analysis used imputed data because the `LD.decay()` function from the [sommer](https://rdrr.io/cran/sommer/) R package requires no missing data.
+The first round of linkage disequilibrium analysis was done by Reneth in TASSEL and these results compare favorably with her results.

 ### Figure S7
 Site spectrum frequency histograms for our a.)
 Natural Stand collection and b.)
 Cultivated collection of Northern Wild Rice (NWR; _Zizania palustris_ L.) based on 5,955 single nucleotide polymorphism (SNP) markers generated via genotyping-by-sequencing (GBS).<br>
 <img src="images/220418_site_spectrum_frequency_separate_classes.png" width="500">